akuny/state-lab/redux-caveman/README.md

 > Given the Redux docs refer to Redux Toolkit as the "official recommended
 > approach" for building production-grade apps using Redux, this experiment is
 > for educational purposes exclusively.

+## Observations

+- Setting up Redux without any abstractions results in a lot of verbose boilerplate code, which creates visual noise.
+At this early juncture, it's already obvious why the Redux team promotes Redux Toolkit to such an extent.